 The program, which has 30 slots for K-6 teachers, met on Saturdays at APSU from September 2011, and ended with a weeklong academy during the summer of 2012.

-The APSU Jack Hunt STEM Center in partnership with the Middle Tennessee STEM Innovation HUB provided two, one week, full day teacher workshops for teams of seventh grade science and mathematics teachers in June at the Jack Hunt STEM Center.
+The APSU Jack Hunt STEM Center in partnership with the Middle Tennessee STEM Innovation Hub offered a one week, full day teacher workshops for teams of seventh grade science and mathematics teachers in June at the Jack Hunt STEM Center.
 The focus was Common Core and Next Generation Science Standards, targeting the science and math content and engaging hands-on practices.
 Science and math teacher pairs developed and shared integrated science and mathematics units ready for the classroom.
 Teachers met in early June 2013.

 APSU in partnership with Stewart and Houston Public School system offered a workshop to teachers of grades 5-8.

 The goal of Problem-Based Learning (PBL) instruction is to help teachers improve student achievement through rigorous, authentic projects that address academic standards as well as the development of 21st century skills.
 The most effective PBL instruction is based in the real world, addressing problems that the local community actually experiences.
 This workshop for teachers of grades 5-8 demonstrated PBL instruction and strengthened the classroom community bonds by visiting local sites and resources.
 Teachers were given time to write effective problem-based units that reflected local issues or problems.